 Find out how your business rates are calculated and how you may be affected by the transition scheme on the business rates calculation section.

-If you move into or out of business premises, you must provide us with specific information.
-In the change of circumstances section, you can see what information we need from you and when.
+If you move into or out of business premises, you must provide us with specific information as detailed here.

 The ratepayer, and certain others who have an interest in the property, can appeal against the Rateable Value if they believe it to be wrong.

 If you wish to make an appeal or find more information, visit the Valuation Office Agency Website .

 You can also contact the Valuation Office Agency:

 Non-domestic Rates South West

 Temple Quay House

 An appeal against your Rateable Value is not accepted by magistrates' courts as reasonable grounds for withholding payment of your bill, either in full or in part.
 If your appeal is successful and your Rateable Value is reduced, you can claim a refund for any overpayment you have made.